Skip to content Skip to Chat

 Your specialty as a professor begins at the bachelor’s level, so it’s important to think about the subject or field you’re most interested in.
 For example, if you want to eventually be a professor of poetry, then majoring in English will provide you with a strong foundation in the field.

-Maintaining strong grades while earning a bachelor’s degree can be a challenge, but the grades you earn in your bachelor’s program will set you up for scholarships or grants when applying to graduate school.
+Maintaining strong grades while earning a bachelor’s degree can be a challenge, but those grades will set you up for scholarships or grants when applying to graduate school.
 The strong relationships you make with your undergraduate professors are also important when considering references or internship opportunities.

 Step 5: Take the GRE and Apply for Graduate School